-The left panel of Figure 12.3 shows some example angular power spectra of the Ostriker-Vishniac effect in three different models of reionization; in each case we take $Q{\rm HII} \propto f{\rm coll}$ and calibrate so that reionization ends at $z{\rm reion}=8,\,12,$ and 18 (thick dashed, solid, and dot-dashed curves, respectively).
-Note that, even with these rather different histories, the Ostriker-Vishniac signal only changes by $\sim 10\%$ .
+The left panel of Figure 13.5 shows some example angular power spectra of the Ostriker-Vishniac effect in three different models of reionization; in each case $\bar{x}i \propto f{\rm coll}$ and the models are calibrated so that reionization ends at $z{\rm reion}=8$, 12, and 18 (thick dashed, solid, and dot-dashed curves, respectively).
+Note that even with these rather different histories, the Ostriker-Vishniac signal changes by only \sim 10%.
 Thus, deducing information about reionization from this component of the CMB anisotropies will be challenging, requiring very careful modeling of the dominant lower-redshift contributions.

-The other two terms that contribute to $P{q\perp}$ involve integrals over $P{vv}P{\delta_x\delta_x}$ and $P{vv}P{\delta\delta_x}$ , which are known as the "patchy reionization" contributions.
-Because these involve fluctuations in the ionized fraction, they are only relevant during the reionization era itself and so better isolate that period's properties.
-Physically, they originate from the peculiar velocities of the ionized bubbles that appear during reionization, which have biased velocities relative to the background.
-They can actually be estimated analytically using the simple tools describing the statistical properties of the ionization field developed from our excursion set model of reionization in §8.7.
+The other two terms that contribute to $P{q\perp}$ involve integrals over $P{vv}P{\delta_x\delta_x}$ and $P{vv}P{\delta_b\delta_x}$, which are known as the "patchy reionization" contributions.
+11 Because these involve fluctuations in the ionized fraction, they are relevant only during the reionization era itself and so better isolate that period's properties.
+Physically, they originate from the peculiar velocities of the ionized bubbles that appeared during reionization, which have biased velocities relative to the background.
+They can actually be estimated analytically using the simple tools describing the statistical properties of the ionization field developed from the excursion set model of reionization in §9.7.

-The patchy reionization contribution therefore depends both on the structure of the ionized bubbles and their relation to the density field; the right panel of Figure 12.3 shows some example models.
-The thick dashed, solid, and dot-dashed curves at bottom left show this component of the signal for the same models as in the left panel.
-In all cases, the signal peaks at $\ell \sim 2000$ , which is simply the angular scale corresponding to the projected physical sizes of the bubbles midway through reionization (where the patchiness peaks).
-The different amplitudes of the contribution come not from differences in the reionization models $-n_b(m)$ is very
+The patchy reionization contribution therefore depends both on the structure of the ionized bubbles and their relation to the density field; the right panel of Figure 13.5 shows some example models.
+The thick curves at bottom left show this component of the signal for the same models as in the left panel.
+In all cases, the signal peaks at $\ell \sim 2000$, which is simply the angular scale corresponding to the projected physical sizes of the bubbles midway through reionization (where the patchiness peaks).
+The different amplitudes of the contribution come not from differences in the reionization models- $n_b(m)$ is very similar in all three of these-but because of the different ionized gas densities during reionization.